If you have a child or teen with any form of anxiety, this post is for you.

 Thank you, Sweet Sarah, for sharing your story.
-I am grateful for you, Sweet Girl.
+I am grateful for you.

 Childhood Anxiety in Your Home?

-Momma, raise your hand if you are parenting an anxious child.
-Friend, you are not alone.
-Just recently, I posted the following question to a private Facebook group primarily made up of moms.
+Friend, did Sarah’s story resonate with you?
+Maybe you too are parenting an anxious child.
+If so, you’re not alone.
+Awhile ago, I posted a question to a private group made up of moms.

-If you could solve one major problem that you are currently navigating with your child, what would it be?
+If you could solve one major problem with your child, what would it be?

 The answers to that question revealed a lot of common issues that parents are facing.
 However, the number one underlying issue these moms were facing?
 Kids struggling with anxiety.

-Can you relate?
 Keep reading to learn of some of my favorite resources and tools to help kids with childhood anxiety.
-Check out the post here.

 Sharing is caring.
 Don’t forget to share this post with anyone who may benefit.
 Or Pin it for later.